dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 - What parts of the design do you expect to resolve through implementation and code review, or are left to independent library or application developers?
 - What related issues do you consider out of scope for this DEP that could be addressed in the future independently of the solution that comes out of this DEP?

-# Migration logistics
+# Dat Migration logistics
 [migration]: #migration

-HyperDB is not backwards compatible with the existing hyperdrive implementation, meaning dat clients will need to support multiple on-disk representations during a transition period.
+HyperDB is not backwards compatible with the existing hyperdrive metadata, meaning dat clients may need to support both versions during a transition period.
+This applies both to archives saved to disk (eg, in SLEEP) and to archives received and published to peers over the network.

-a new abstraction layer between hypercore (replicated append-only logs) and hyperdrive (versioned file system abstraction).
-HyperDB provides an efficient key/value database API, with path-like strings as keys and arbitrary binary data (up to a reasonable chunk size) as values.
-HyperDB will require breaking changes to dat clients, but will not require changes to the network wire protocol.
+No changes to the Dat network wire protocol itself are necessary, only changes to content passed over the protocol.
+The Dat `content` feed, containing raw file data, is not impacted by HyperDB, only the contents of the `metadata` feed.

+Upgrading a Dat (hyperdrive) archive to HyperDB will necessitate creating a new feed from scratch, meaning new public/private key pairs, and that public key URL links will need to change.

 # Changelog
 [changelog]: #changelog